astral-sh/ruff/CONTRIBUTING.md

 At a high level, the steps involved in adding a new lint rule are as follows:

-1. Determine a name for the new rule as per our [rule naming convention](#rule-naming-convention).
+1. Determine a name for the new rule as per our [rule naming convention](#rule-naming-convention) (e.g., `AssertFalse`, as in, "allow `assert False`").

-1. Create a file for your rule (e.g., `crates/ruff/src/rules/flake8_bugbear/rules/abstract_base_class.rs`).
+1. Create a file for your rule (e.g., `crates/ruff/src/rules/flake8_bugbear/rules/assert_false.rs`).

-1. In that file, define a violation struct.
+1. In that file, define a violation struct (e.g., `pub struct AssertFalse`).
 You can grep for `#[violation]` to see examples.

-1. Map the violation struct to a rule code in `crates/ruff/src/codes.rs` (e.g., `E402`).
+1. In that file, define a function that adds the violation to the diagnostic list as appropriate (e.g., `pub(crate) fn assert_false`) based on whatever inputs are required for the rule (e.g., an `ast::StmtAssert` node).

 1. Define the logic for triggering the violation in `crates/ruff/src/checkers/ast/mod.rs` (for AST-based checks), `crates/ruff/src/checkers/tokens.rs` (for token-based checks), `crates/ruff/src/checkers/lines.rs` (for text-based checks), or `crates/ruff/src/checkers/filesystem.rs` (for filesystem-based checks).

+1. Map the violation struct to a rule code in `crates/ruff/src/codes.rs` (e.g., `B011`).

 1. Add proper [testing](#rule-testing-fixtures-and-snapshots) for your rule.

 1. Update the generated files (documentation and generated code).

-To define the violation, start by creating a dedicated file for your rule under the appropriate rule linter (e.g., `crates/ruff/src/rules/flake8_bugbear/rules/abstract_base_class.rs`).
-That file should contain a struct defined via `#[violation]`, along with a function that creates the violation based on any required inputs.

-To trigger the violation, you'll likely want to augment the logic in `crates/ruff/src/checkers/ast.rs`, which defines the Python AST visitor, responsible for iterating over the abstract syntax tree and collecting diagnostics as it goes.
+To trigger the violation, you'll likely want to augment the logic in `crates/ruff/src/checkers/ast.rs` to call your new function at the appropriate time and with the appropriate inputs.
+The `Checker` defined therein is a Python AST visitor, which iterates over the AST, building up a semantic model, and calling out to lint rule analyzer functions as it goes.

 If you need to inspect the AST, you can run `cargo dev print-ast` with a Python file.
-Grep for the `Check::new` invocations to understand how other, similar rules are implemented.
+Grep for the `Diagnostic::new` invocations to understand how other, similar rules are implemented.

 Once you're satisfied with your code, add tests for your rule.
 See [rule testing](#rule-testing-fixtures-and-snapshots) for more details.

-Finally, regenerate the documentation and generated code with `cargo dev generate-all`.
+Finally, regenerate the documentation and other generated assets (like our JSON Schema) with:
+`cargo dev generate-all`.

 #### Rule naming convention

-The rule name should make sense when read as "allow _rule-name_" or "allow _rule-name_ items".
+Like Clippy, Ruff's rule names should make grammatical and logical sense when read as "allow

-This implies that rule names:

-- should state the bad thing being checked for
+${rule}" or "allow ${rule} items", as in the context of suppression comments.

+For example, `AssertFalse` fits this convention: it flags `assert False` statements, and so a suppression comment would be framed as "allow `assert False`".

+As such, rule names should...

+- Highlight the pattern that is being linted against, rather than the preferred alternative.
+  For example, `AssertFalse` guards against `assert False` statements.

-- should not contain instructions on what you should use instead (these belong in the rule documentation and the `autofix_title` for rules that have autofix)
+- _Not_ contain instructions on how to fix the violation, which instead belong in the rule documentation and the `autofix_title`.

+- _Not_ contain a redundant prefix, like `Disallow` or `Banned`, which are already implied by the convention.

-When re-implementing rules from other linters, this convention is given more importance than preserving the original rule name.
+When re-implementing rules from other linters, we prioritize adhering to this convention over preserving the original rule name.

 #### Rule testing: fixtures and snapshots